-Clermont Club is the Most Exclusive Casino in London
+Clermont Club, the Most Exclusive Casino in London

 Building Clermont Club

-One of the best of British gambling establishments called Clermont Club Casino is located in Berkeley Square in the prestigious Mayfair and has a long and outstanding reputation of elegance and splendor.
+One of the best British gambling establishments, Clermont Club Casino, is located in Berkeley Square in the prestigious Mayfair and has a long and outstanding reputation for elegance and splendor.

-The building at 44 Berkeley Square, where the club was located, was designed and built in 1742 by the renowned architect William Kent for Lord Clermont.
-It's very impressive.
-The interior space with its Baroque decor and a spiral staircase looks stunning and theatrical.
-Everything here reflects the elegance and style, creating an atmosphere of elitism, which Clermont Club is famous for.
+The club's location is at 44 Berkeley Square, designed and built in 1742 by the renowned architect William Kent for Lord Clermont.
+It's awe-inspiring.
+With its Baroque decor and spiral staircase, the interior space looks stunning and theatrical.
+Everything here reflects elegance and style, creating an atmosphere of elitism, which Clermont Club is famous for.

 Casino for Traditionalists